 The Capo Caccia is another dramatic headland with limestone cliffs rising sheer out of the sea.
 Perched at the top of the cliffs (168 metres altitude) is the Faro di Capo Caccia (Capo Caccia lighthouse).
 At the very bottom of the cliff are the Grotte di Nettuno (en.wikipedia.org: Neptune’s Grotto) the caves that are probably Alghero’s major tourist attraction.
 Most people arrive by boat, but you have the option (if you have the energy) of descending the 654-step Escala del Cabirol (goat’s steps) that are carved out of the cliff-face and lead down to the caves (and of course climbing back up again).
 Admission is €13.

 As you head for the Capo di Caccia it’s worth making the short detour to visit the Torre del Porticciolo - another picturesque watchtower overlooking a scenic cove.

 The site contains the remains of the village as well as the nuraghe at its centre and a communal meeting room ceremonial chamber.
-It's thought that the village dates back to about 1500 BC.
+It’s thought that the village dates back to about 1500 BC.
 The village seems to have been destroyed by a great fire in about 1200 BC.
-There are all were, about hundred and 20 homes here for approximately 600 people.
+There are, or were, about 120 homes here for approximately 600 people.

 Lazaretto and Le Bombarde beaches